jackc/command_model/README.md

 WithdrawCommand.execute({amount: 200}, {current_user: current_user})
 ```

+## Inheritance

+Subclasses of `CommandModel::Model` can themselves be subclassed.
+Parameter and dependency definitions will be copied at
+the time of subclassing.
+If the superclass is later modified, the parameter and dependency definitions of the subclasses
+will not be modified.
+This may be changed in the future.

 ## Other uses

 This could be used to wrap database generated errors into normal Rails